-Our award opportunity is for 4 consecutive years, provided eligibility requirements continue to be met.
+Scholarships last for 4 consecutive years, provided eligibility requirements continue to be met.
 These requirements include:

-1. No money is owed to the school for last year’s tuition.
+2. No money is owed to the school for last year’s tuition.

-3. You must continue to reside in Philadelphia.
+3. You continue to reside in Philadelphia.

 4. Your child must be entering K-8th grade for the new school year.